 Sometimes middle ear infections (otitis media) can produce persisting discharge which can become stuck in the ear canal and then cause otitis externa.

-Common symptoms include itch, ear discharge, temporary dulled hearing and pain.
+Common signs and symptoms of otitis externa include itching, ear discharge, temporary hearing loss, and ear pain.
 Your ear may feel blocked or full.

 Both ears can be affected; however, more often otitis externa affects one ear only.
 Sometimes the glands in your neck or around your ear can become enlarged and sore.